 You can learn A LOT about a person by simply listening to the way they word things.
 Do they blame unsuccesses on external factors, or do they acknowledge their own mistakes and things they can do better in the future?

 How do they speak about their colleagues?
 Are they really nice face to face, only to talk trash behind their back?
 Or are they straight up non-bullsh*tters?
 Having someone who says what they mean and mean what they say, will do you much better than having a double-faced rat as a boss/mentor.

 If you get a negative impression, just ask them about the thing you’re worried.
 Just don’t come off as cocky or arrogant.
-Show them you just want to understand.
+Show them you just want to understand and be humble.